 Discount brokers only provide the trading facility.
 They offer low brokerage and charges a flat fee per transaction.

 Read more here: Full service brokers vs discount brokers: Which one to choose?

 Choose a suitable broker according to your preference.
 If you want stock research advisory, go to a full-service broker.
-If you just want trading facility and do not want to pay extra commission, go with a discount broker.
+If you just want a trading facility and do not want to pay an extra commission, go with a discount broker.

 You can use this site for brokerage comparision and calculation.

 If you are new to investing/trading, you will require a lot of customer service, unless you have a guru or advisor.
 Check the customer service provided by the stockbroker.
 An easy way is to try calling their customer care helpline number.
 If it takes years for the customer executive to pick up the phone, then avoid that stockbroker.
-Further, if you want a one-to-one customer service, then check the website of the stockbroker if they provide personal services.
+Further, if you want one-to-one customer service, then check the website of the stockbroker if they provide personal services.

 This is one of the most important factors to examine.
 Inspect whether the trading platform offered is friendly and easy to use.
 Check the demo videos of the trading platform on youtube.

 If you are not planning to invest in your own and need advisory, then check for the facility offered.
 The reliability of the advisory is a must to check.
 The stockbroker should have a good reputation in advisory and research works.

 If you are looking for diversified investment and planning to also invest in other options like mutual funds, bonds, currencies, FSs etc, then check if these range of facilities are available with your broker or not.